Capsule endoscopy

 The capsule endoscopy can help to rule out bowel cancer.
 And many people do not need to have further tests.
 The capsule endoscopy is a less invasive test than colonoscopy, which people may prefer.

 You still need to have a colonoscopy if your doctor sees any abnormal areas on the capsule endoscopy.
-This is so they can take samples of tissue (biopsies) or remove growths (polyps) if necessary.
+This is so they can take or remove growths (

 Preparing for your capsule endoscopy

-Instructions vary slightly between hospitals but the following is generally what happens.
+Instructions vary slightly between hospitals, the following is general guidance.

 You can’t have this test if you are pregnant.
-Phone the hospital before your appointment if you are pregnant or think you might be.
-Also contact the hospital if you have:
+Phone your nurse before your appointment if you are pregnant or think you might be.

 What happens?

-You go to the outpatient department or the endoscopy unit on the morning of the test.
+You usually go to the outpatient department or the endoscopy unit on the morning of the test.
 You are at the hospital for about an hour.
-The test itself can take up to 10 hours.
+The test itself can take around 6 to 10 hours.

-The doctor or nurse will explain the procedure to you and ask you to sign a consent form.
+Your doctor or nurse will check that you are ready for the test and will explain the procedure to you.
+They will then ask you to sign a consent form.
 This is a good time to ask any questions you may have.

 There are two ways you may have the test.